Uttam-Mahata/Uttam-Mahata/README.md

 :rocket: **Fueled by curiosity**, I delve into understanding complex tech mechanisms, coding, and innovative project development.

-:books: **Lifelong learner and avid reader** who enjoys exploring a wide range of topics.
+:books: **Lazy learner and avid reader** who enjoys exploring a wide range of topics.

 ---